Free-ranging dogs in Thimphu, Bhutan

 Garrett Sisson, PhD Student

-My interests lie in conservation challenges related to climate change, landscape change, and human-wildlife conflict.
+My interests lie in conservation challenges related to climate and landscape change.
 My dissertation research will focus on the impacts of climate change on the mountain goat (Oreamnos americanus), a cold-adapted, alpine ungulate.
 While many species will be affected by climate change, cold-adapted, alpine species are vulnerable to being pushed off the edge of a warming world.
 My fieldwork will be based in Glacier National Park, whose official symbol is the mountain goat, and where climate change has advanced at a rapid pace.
 Glacier boasted more than 100 glaciers at the turn of the 20th century, but fewer than 30 remain.
 Is Glacier vulnerable to losing both its namesake and its symbol?
 Mountain goats, being an emblematic creature, are of cultural importance to Glacier, but what else is at stake if we lose them?
 How important are alpine ungulates to their ecosystems?
-And if they are in danger, what, if anything, can we do about it?
+And if they are in danger, what can a protected area do about it?

 I view science as my medium to speak for creatures that don’t have their own voice in human economies, politics, or cultures.
 I take a mechanistic approach to understanding the factors that relate to population persistence, be them ecophysiology, habitat-relationships, or management, and try to identify solutions that work for both wildlife and people.
-Prior to joining the Berger Lab, my research focused on the conservation ecology of reptiles and amphibians in the eastern United States.
+Prior to joining the Berger Lab, I worked with reptiles and amphibians in the eastern United States.
 I completed my M.S. at Ohio University, where I studied road ecology, resource selection, and thermal ecology of Ohio-endangered Timber Rattlesnakes (Crotalus horridus).

 Claim to fame: When not working on ecological pursuits, I spend much of my time working on musical endeavors that don’t actually result in any fame.